 Do not use either of these settings.
 While the COM port part of the setting is acceptable (ComTest only recommends COM ports that are not being used), the IRQ part of the setting is not acceptable.
 When ComTest recommends either COM3/IRQ4 or COM4/IRQ3, the IRQ in the setting is being used by another accessory.
 You could use the suggested IRQ for the modem, but you run the risk that the modem and/or the other accessory sharing the IRQ might not work properly.

 If you do not have a sound card, use COM3/IRQ5.
-Write "COM3" and "IRQ5" where it will be convenient during the software installation.
-You will have to change the settings on your modem.
-Go to "How to Change the Modem's Settings" on page 12.
+Write down "COM3" and "IRQ5" somewhere, and go to "How to Change the Modem's Settings" on page 10.
 If you do have a sound card, use COM2/IRQ3.
 To use this setting, you have to first disable your computer's second serial port (COM2).
 This is a pronged socket on the back of your computer.

-• Go to your computer manufacturer's manual.

-- Find out how to disable the COM port. - Find out which of the sockets on the back of your computer COM 2. - If you have something plugged into that port, find out if you can plug it in somewhere else.
-Any accessory plugged into that port will not work after the port has been disabled. - Then return to this point in this manual to continue.
+- Turn off your computer and unplug it from the electrical outlet. - Refer to your computer manufacturer's manual to find out which socket on the back of your computer is the second serial port. - If you have something plugged into that port, find out if you can plug it in somewhere else.
+Any accessory plugged into that port will not work after the port has been disabled.

+- Refer to your computer manufacturer's manual to find out how to disable the COM port. - Then return to this point in this manual to continue.